awsm-research/replication-icse2019/README.md

 ***Output:***

-- `results/` all results of defect models
+- `models/` all model results of defect models

 ### Step 3 - Run RQ2 and RQ3 analysis for defect count models